Jorge Eduardo Wright

-Jorge Eduardo Wright (20 April 1922 – 2005) was an Argentinian mycologist.
+Jorge Eduardo Wright (20 April 1922 – 2005) was an Argentine mycologist.
 Born in Buenos Aires, he graduated from the University of Buenos Aires in 1949.
 He was awarded a Latin American Guggenheim Fellowship and studied under Alexander H. Smith at the University of Michigan, under whom he received his Master of Science degree in botany in 1955.
 A year later he was awarded his doctorate from the University of Buenos Aires based on his research on the gasteromycetes and other basidiomycetes.
 Wright became a full professor in systematic botany at this university in 1960, a position he held until his retirement in 1988.
 During his career, he published over 120 scientific articles and several books.

 In 1966, botanist Zdeněk Pouzar published a genus of fungi in the family Bondarzewiaceae, as Wrightoporia in Wright's honour.